You are here

-- Anthracnose is a common foliage disease among multple species of shade trees and is casued by a different but closely related fungi.
+- Anthracnose is a common foliage disease among multiple species of shade trees and is caused by different but closely related fungi.

-- Symptoms may appear serious but usually does not seriously harm established shade trees.
+- Symptoms may appear serious but usually do not seriously harm established shade trees.

 - Anthracnose impacts leaves and twigs, and may kill off buds and can overwinter in fallen leaves or infected twigs on the tree.

-- Mangement can be obtained by proper Integrated Pest Management techniques, cleaning up and destroying as many leaves as possible and proper pruning.
+- Management can be obtained by proper Integrated Pest Management techniques, good care, cleaning up and destroying as many leaves as possible and proper pruning.